Mihalj Kertes: Rise to prominence

 Kertes became a prominent figure when, during the anti-bureaucratic revolution in support of Milošević's politics, he initiated the protests in Bačka Palanka and led the protesters to Novi Sad, the capital of SAP Vojvodina.
 The event, known as the "Yogurt Revolution", led to resignation of the provincial leadership and installation of loyalists to Milošević.
 His statement "How can you Serbs be afraid of Serbia when I, a Hungarian, am not afraid of Serbia?" made him particularly famous.
 These activities helped his progression to Serbian presidency membership, and in 1990 he was elected to the Assembly of Serbia as a member of parliament for the Grocka—a suburb of Belgrade—although he did not live there.
-In 1991, he shortly withdrew from the public eye and, under the auspices of the State Security, on the eve of the War in Croatia, he travelled across Serb-populated areas in Croatia and Herzegovina, distributing weapons to local Serbs.
+In 1991, he temporarily withdrew from the public eye and, under the auspices of the State Security, on the eve of the War in Croatia, he travelled across Serb-populated areas in Croatia and Herzegovina, distributing weapons to local Serbs.
 In July 1991, he made another historic statement in Nikšić: "Here we will build a great Serbian state, with the border on the left shore of Neretva and Dubrovnik as the capital".
 Subsequently, he was installed as the head of the state security department of the Federal Ministry of Interior, and as the assistant to Federal Minister of Interior Petar Gračanin (1992–93).
 Prime Minister Milan Panić removed him from his position after an incident at the London Conference, when it was discovered that he induced Vladislav Jovanović to carry a secret listening device, and that he was listening on the other end.
 He was linked to formation of Serbian paramilitary units in Croatia (especially in eastern Slavonia) and Bosnia and Herzegovina in 1992 and 1993.